About the Author:

 He is educated in Assyrian, English, French and Arabic language.

-In 1979 he left Lebanon to US and resided in Chicago.
+In 1979 he left Lebanon and came to USA and resided in Chicago.
 In 1980, he moved to San Jose, California.
-In 1982 he has studied Architectural design and construction details for one year, at West Valley College, Saratoga, California.
+In 1982 he has studied Architectural preliminary design and construction details for one year, at West Valley College, Saratoga, California.
 In 1993 he has also studied Political Science for one year, at San Jose City College.

 He worked in an Architectural Co. in Milpitas, California since 1983 and retired in 2011.